akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--When you restart Apache, you should be able to clone your repositories under that directory by specifying the URL for your project:-->

-Nach einem Neustart des Apache, solltest Du in der Lage sein, Deine Repositorys innerhalb diesem Verzeichnis zu klonen, indem Du die URL für das jeweilige Projekt angibst.
+Nach einem Neustart des Apache solltest Du in der Lage sein, Deine Repositorys innerhalb diesem Verzeichnis zu klonen, indem Du die URL für das jeweilige Projekt angibst:

 	$ git clone http://git.gitserver/project.git

 <!--This way, you can set up HTTP-based read access to any of your projects for a fair number of users in a few minutes.
 Another simple option for public unauthenticated access is to start a Git daemon, although that requires you to daemonize the process - we’ll cover this option in the next section, if you prefer that route.-->

 Auf diese Art und Weise kannst Du in wenigen Minuten einen HTTP-basierten Lese-Zugriff auf all Deine Projekte für eine große Anzahl von Benutzern ermöglichen.
-Ein Git Daemon ist eine andere einfache Möglichkeit für einen öffentlichen Zugang.
+Ein Git-Daemon ist eine andere einfache Möglichkeit für einen öffentlichen Zugang.
 Wenn Du diese Methode bevorzugst, solltest Du Dir den nächsten Abschnitt unbedingt anschauen.

 <!--## GitWeb ##-->
 ## GitWeb ##

 <!--Now that you have basic read/write and read-only access to your project, you may want to set up a simple web-based visualizer.
 Git comes with a CGI script called GitWeb that is commonly used for this.
 You can see GitWeb in use at sites like `http://git.kernel.org` (see Figure 4-1).-->

-Da Du jetzt sowohl einen einfachen Lese- und Schreibzugriff, als auch einen schreibgeschützten Zugang auf Dein Projekt hast, wird es jetzt Zeit eine simple webbasierte Visualisierung dafür einzurichten.
+Da Du jetzt sowohl einen einfachen Lese- und Schreibzugriff, als auch einen schreibgeschützten Zugang auf Dein Projekt hast, wird es jetzt Zeit, eine simple webbasierte Visualisierung dafür einzurichten.
 Git wird mit einem CGI-Skript namens GitWeb ausgeliefert, welches für diese Aufgabe häufig verwendet wird.
 Auf Seiten, wie zum Beispiel `http://git.kernel.org`, kannst Du Dir GitWeb in Aktion anschauen (siehe Abbildung 4-1).

 <!--Figure 4-1.
 The GitWeb web-based user interface.-->